Valerie-Nhete/AGS360/README.md

 ## Problem

-Smallholder farmers, who form the backbone of food production in regions like Zimbabwe, Zambia, and much of Sub-Saharan Africa, are facing a serious crisis.
+Smallholder farmers, who form the backbone of food production in regions like Sub-Saharan Africa, are facing a serious crisis.
 They depend heavily on rain-fed agriculture, yet climate change has made rainfall patterns highly unpredictable, causing frequent droughts, poor yields, and food insecurity.

 Despite advances in agricultural science, access to localized data-driven advice on crop selection, soil management, and climate adaptation remains extremely limited for rural farmers.